 WAN Replication

-Therefore, NCache provides a WAN replication feature via a bridge.
-In an active-passive configuration, you deploy NCache on both active and passive sites, creating a bridge topology on the active site.
-All application updates come from the active site’s cache to the bridge, which asynchronously sends them to the passive site within milliseconds (the only delay here is the latency between data centers if they are far apart).
+NCache provides WAN replication via a bridge.
+In an active-passive configuration, you deploy NCache on both the active and passive sites.
+The active site uses a bridge topology to send all updates from its cache to the bridge, which then asynchronously transmits them to the passive site within milliseconds (minimal latency based on the distance between data centers).

-However, asynchronous replication means that applications and caches at each site are not waiting for their data to replicate in other data centers.
-Data updates queue at the bridge, which is a two-node cluster.
-If you have three or more data centers, the bridge applies any incoming updates to multiple active sites in parallel.
-Additionally, the bridge performs bulk updates.
-So, you can combine multiple data items into a single request and send them to other sites as a single bulk request, reducing network trips.
+Asynchronous replication means that applications and caches at each site do not wait for their data to replicate across data centers.
+Instead updates are queued at the bridge, which is a two-node cluster.
+If you have three or more data centers, the bridge applies incoming updates to multiple active sites in parallel and performs bulk updates, combining multiple data items into a single request to reduce network trips.

 Backup and Restore

-If a particular version of your data is critical, you can use NCache’s Import/Export Cache Data feature.
-You can use the Export-CacheData PowerShell cmdlet, and once exported, you can get all the items present in the existing backup of the cache along with the related Lucene documents using the Import-CacheData cmdlet.
+If a specific version of your data is critical, you can use NCache’s Import/Export Cache Data feature.
+You can use the Export-CacheData PowerShell cmdlet to export the cache data.
+Once exported, you can retrieve all items in the existing backup of the cache along with the related Lucene documents using the Import-CacheData cmdlet.

 Conclusion